220919-Reston-Java-React-AWS/Javawockeez-Project3/README.md

 Spring-Backend

 #### Endpoints
-The urls shown should be affixed to either [the local host](http://localhost:8080) or [the online host](http://220919javawockeezcapstonebackend-env.eba-gtdtyrfr.us-east-1.elasticbeanstalk.com), depending on whether you are running a ocal version of the back-end or not.
+The urls shown should be affixed to either [the local host](http://localhost:8080) or [the online host](http://220919javawockeezcapstonebackend-env.eba-gtdtyrfr.us-east-1.elasticbeanstalk.com), depending on whether you are running a local version of the back-end or not.

+Depending on your website's host URL (ex. http://localhost:8080 or on a website URL by a hosting service), add the website URL to the @CrossOrigin annotation in the controller files.

 ###### Account